 In First Coast Health & Rehabilitation Center, 1.78% of Patients had UTIs

 This indicates the percentage of residents who sustained a urinary tract infection.
 Urinary tract infections are considered by many experts to be an indicator of nursing care .
 UTI's are often caused by a nursing home with worse hygiene protocols.
 However, this datapoint can be misleading for certain nursing homes due to inconsistent reporting standards for urinary tract infections.

 In First Coast Health & Rehabilitation Center, 10.42% of Patients use Anti-Psychotic Medication

 This indicates the percentage of patients given antipsychotic drugs.
 While antipsychotic drugs may be vital to many residents, it is important to confirm these drugs are being used only where medically required.
 In limited cases, high levels of antipsychotic drug use may indicate that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients prescribed antianxiety drugs.
-These drugs are typically given to residents experiencing anxiety and depression.
+This is the percent of patients who were prescribed antianxiety medications.
+Antianxiety medications are given to patients experiencing anxiety or depression.